Liga 2 (Peru): Clubs

-Currently, 13 clubs participate in Liga 2.
+Currently, 15 clubs participate in Liga 2.
 There are currently no teams from the Lima Metropolitan area with all clubs representing cities from the country's interior.
-The number of clubs has fluctuated season by season from 10 to 16 teams participating in the tournament.
+The number of clubs has fluctuated season by season from 10 to 18 teams participating in the tournament.
+The tournament was finally set to be 18 teams in 2024 but later moved to 15 after the suspension of Juan Aurich, Deportivo Municipal and Unión Huaral.

 Ciclista Lima, Unión Huaral, Deportivo Municipal, Guardia Republicana, Mariscal Sucre, Unión Callao, Telmo Carbajo, Sport Boys, Unión Gonzáles Prada, and Carlos Concha trail behind with 3 titles.
 Universidad César Vallejo, Total Clean, Cobresol, José Gálvez, Los Caimanes, and Comerciantes Unidos are the only clubs outside the metropolitan area of Lima to have won a Segunda Division championship.
 In addition, Alianza Lima, Atlético Chalaco, Centro Iqueño, Defensor Lima, Municipal, Mariscal Sucre, San Agustín, Sport Boys, and Unión Huaral are the only teams that have been champions of the First and Second Division.

 Since the Second Division became a nation-wide tournament in 2006, 20 of the 25 regions have had representative teams in the Segunda División/Liga 2.
 The only five regions that have never had a representative are Amazonas, Huancavelica, Madre de Dios, Pasco, and Tumbes.

-Stadia and Locations
+Stadia and locations

 Champions

 Peruvian Segunda División had amateur status since its foundation until 1987.
 In the course of this era, Telmo Carbajo, Ciclista Lima, Unión Callao, Carlos Concha and Mariscal Sucre shared the most titles.
 The first run from 1943 to 1987 featured clubs only from Lima and Callao.

-In 1988 the league obtained professional status and in 2006 expanded the league to the entire nation, beginning the Segunda División Nacional.
+In 2006 expanded the league to the entire nation, beginning the Segunda División Nacional.